 The above mentioned international student fees cover the tuition fee only and do not cover accommodation charges or living costs.
 All international undergraduate tuition fees are paid annually for the duration of the course and remain the same throughout the degree programme.

-You can pay your fees through PaytoStudy This online system makes it easier and cheaper for you to pay your student fees and accommodation.
 At Wrexham Glyndwr University, we know that our international students often get caught out by annoying transfer fees when paying their tuition fees.
-We don't think that's fair, so we've teamed up with PaytoStudy to help you pay your fees without wasting precious funds on additional fees or charges.
+We don't think that's fair, so we've teamed up with TransferMate to help you pay your fees without wasting precious funds on additional fees or charges.
+This online system makes it easier and cheaper for you to pay your student fees and accommodation.

-These Fees are agreed in the context of the Fee and Access Plan 2018-19
+These fees are agreed in the context of the:

 Applying for a Visa